Freshman Bridge Program

 Can I Miss Any Days of the Summer Bridge Program?

-No. You are expected to be in Indianapolis ready to begin activities preparing for Bridge and the fall semester on August 5, 2015.
-Your planned activities will begin on that date.
+No. You are expected to arrive to Indianapolis on the date printed on your I-20 or DS-2019.
+Your orientation activities will follow the schedule posted to our website.
 Attendance is mandatory and you may not miss any days.
 If you will be having problems getting to Indianapolis before the date on your I-20 and/or participating in Summer Bridge, you must contact email@example.com immediately.

 Once you are here, if you need to be late or absent for an unexpected illness/emergency, you will need to contact your Bridge instructor or firstname.lastname@example.org as soon as possible.